Tips for a Raised Bed Vegetable Garden

 All you need to build a stylish raised bed for your garden this year are some basic skills and tools.
 Check out these projects with step-by-step instructions.

-How to Start Raised Beds 02:24
+Vegetables to Grow in Raised Beds

-Almost any type of vegetables can be grown in raised beds, though most gardeners limit their raised beds to annuals only.
+Almost any type of vegetable can be grown in raised beds, though most gardeners limit their raised beds to annuals only.
 Annual vegetables include most of the top crops for vegetable gardening, such as:

 How to Grow Tomatoes in a Raised Bed